sborms/econometrics-meets-sentiment/README.md

 ### To go to the web page click [here](https://sborms.github.io/econometrics-meets-sentiment/).

-To add material you find interesting, go to the [docs](https://github.com/sborms/econometrics-meets-sentiment/tree/master/docs)
+To add material you find interesting, go to the [docs](https://github.com/sborms/econometrics-meets-sentiment/tree/master/docs) folder and modify the according tab.
+Save and wait before it is merged, then it will appear on the web page.

-This page was created as part of this [survey](https://doi.org/10.2139/ssrn.2652876) paper on the sentometrics research field.
+This page was created as part of a [survey](https://doi.org/10.2139/ssrn.2652876) paper on the sentometrics research field.